RepairCafé, what is that?

 Difficult.

-With inkjet printers, a lot of people come.
-The success rate has not been very high in previous repair attempts.
+A lot of people come with inkjet printers.
+The success rate with previous repair attempts was not very high.
 In some cases, the print head is broken.
-This is basically easy to repair - but the replacement part usually costs more than the printer.
-But, again, if you don't mind just coming for coffee in case of failure, then come on over!
+This is generally easy to repair - but the replacement part usually costs more than the printer.
+But, again, if you don't mind just coming for coffee in the event of failure, then come along!

 Will you help me repair my washing machine?